Thought leadership is a powerful PR strategy.

 Giving advice is a form of art.

-No matter if you’re a leader giving orders, an industry expert giving advice to clients, or a blogger offering insights, there’s more to giving people direction than just telling them what they need to hear.
+Whether you’re a leader giving orders, an industry expert providing advice to clients, or a blogger offering insights, there’s more to giving people direction than just telling them what they need to hear.

-It’s about giving advice in the spirit of servitude.
+It’s about advising in the spirit of servitude.

 And that is what thought leadership is all about.

-It’s popular to think that thought leadership is about giving good advice.
-But giving good advice is only the entrance ticket.
+Some might think that thought leadership is about handing out good advice left and right.
+But giving good advice is difficult.

-What will transform someone who gives good advice into a thought leader is the willingness and ability to serve.
+The willingness and ability to serve will transform someone who gives good advice into a thought leader.

 Why is servitude so important?